-Maternity leave
+Parental leave

 In the Czech Republic, there is no legislation dealing exclusively with the possibility of interrupting and extending grants due to maternity leave.
+Researchers on fixed-term contract are not protected; their contract runs for the agreed terms irrespective of whether it runs out during maternity or parental leave.